 In October 2016 during the UK’s 7th Wool Week, an event organised as part of Campaign For Wool’s global celebration of wool, the world’s first Wool BnB opened to the public in London.
 The Wool BnB was designed and curated by interiors stylist Karina Garrick, who has worked with Campaign For Wool since 2010.
 Karina’s vision for the special event was to “showcase wool within a domestic environment, to make it instantly accessible and to communicate how many wool products are available for the home”.
 Karina adds that the Wool BnB experience successfully showed how wool “can enhance the health and wellbeing of the home and its inhabitants”.

-Allistair was invited to take part and Eclipse, Paint and Rhythm from his #Canvas To Carpet woven rug collection were chosen to adorn the walls of the sitting room while downstairs his wool stitched painting, ‘Composition IV’, hung in the dinning room.
+Allistair was invited to take part and Eclipse, Paint and Rhythm from his debut #CanvasToCarpet carpet collection were chosen to adorn the walls of the sitting room, while downstairs his wool stitched painting, ‘Composition IV’, hung in the dinning room.

-The Wool BnB | Interior | Composition IV (detail) | Photo Credits: Peter Dixon and Allistair Covell
+The Wool BnB | Sitting Room Interior | Composition IV (detail) | Photo Credits: Peter Dixon and Allistair Covell

-The Cambrian Mountain Wool International Design Challenge 2015
+The Cambrian Mountain Wool International Design Challenge 2015 United Kingdom Tour

 Digital Stitch in the National Wool Museum, Wales | PHOTO CREDIT: JOHN POCKINGTON

 In February 2015 Allistair was invited alongside 36 other artists and designers to take part in the Cambrian Mountains Wool International Design Challenge.
-Allistair, in collaboration with Think Positive Prints UK, created the textile artwork Digital Stitch, an innovative example of fusing ‘the old with the new’ in a dynamic style.
+Allistair, in collaboration with Penny McIntyre of Think Positive Prints UK, created the textile artwork Digital Stitch, an innovative example of fusing ‘the old with the new’ in a dynamic style.
 Digital Stitch is a richly coloured artwork that combines traditional woven wool production techniques with the latest cutting edge digital printing technology.
 The surface pattern is a digital print of an enlarged section of one of Allistair’s hand stitched paintings and presented in a style that resembles the effect of peeling and chipped paint on a surface.

 From May to November 2015 the Design Challenge exhibition toured the UK with highlights including a display at the Hay Festival in Wales, The London Design Festival in London and Made By Hand Wales: The Contemporary Craft Show in Cardiff, where the exhibition was featured on the Welsh television programme ‘Made In Cardiff’.